aqib1/Subscription-API/README.md

 Eureka Server, It is necessary wait to Eureka Serves are completly deployed before stating to run the rest of services. java -jar target/EurekaServer-0.0.1.jar
 Email Microservice
-java -jar target/EmailMicroservice-0.0.1.jar
-Event Microservice
-java -jar target/EventMicroservice-0.0.1.jar
+java -jar target/adidas-email-api-0.0.1-SNAPSHOT.jar
 Subscription Microservice
-java -jar target/SubscriptionMicroservice-0.0.1.jar
+java -jar target/adidas-subscription-api-0.0.1-SNAPSHOT.jar
 Using Subscription Service in development
-If you want to access to Eureka Server to see the registred services, http://localhost:8888 in your browser.
+If you want to access to Eureka Server to see the registred services, http://localhost:8761 in your browser.

-To do watch the API, http//localhost:8885/swagger-ui.html in your browser.

-To add a new Subscription, it is necessary to make a POST request to http://localhost:8885/subscription/.
-It could be made using Curl,
+To add a new Subscription, it is necessary to make a POST request to http://localhost:8083/subscription.

-curl -i -H "Content-Type: application/json" -X POST -d '{"email":"prueba@email.com","fiirstName":"sergio","gender":"MALE","dateOfBith":"722818800000","consentFlag":"true","newSletterId":"1"}' http://localhost:8885/subscription/
-Using Docker
+# Using Docker
 You can dockerice the Subscription Service.
 To achieve this, first build a docker image of each of the service running the following command in the main folder of each service.

 mvn clean package -P docker docker:build